-God Is In The Detour is the upcoming album from exciting new discovery VanWyck.
+God Is In The Detour is the new album from exciting new discovery VanWyck.
 These are her ‘detour songs'.
 These are “direct and uncomplicated… true and simple, honest and sincere,” she says.
 “I really enjoy it when things don’t go according to plan.
 Actually I think that is where the magic happens, when you let go of the reins and end up in unexpected places.
 Both in music and in life.”

 VanWyck is based in Amsterdam.
 Her songs, her phrasing, and her presence enchant.
 But this exceptional music is drawn from the real stuff of life.
 We wondered how on earth VanWyck has arrived at this point?
 Here is her story so far, in brief.
 There have been ups and downs and detours.
 Twists and turns, obstacles in her path.
 Experiments and realisations.
 And decisions.
 This is what she said: